rossedward-arch/ml-generative-energy-design/docs/methodology.md

 ### Simulation Assumptions

-All simulations assume modern construction practices with up-to-date insulation levels, airtightness, and HVAC system specifications as defined by the design.
+All simulations assume modern construction standards, including up-to-date insulation, airtightness, and HVAC systems as specified in the design.
 Occupancy schedules, internal heat gains, and equipment loads follow current best-practice guidelines specifically calibrated for new construction.
 This ensures that simulation outputs realistically represent expected performance under typical new-build operating conditions and support valid benchmarking.

 ### Simulation Outputs and Benchmarking